Mark-Mulligan/hyrule-help/README.md

 ## Steps to Run Locally

-1. Clone down the code from the [gihtub repop](https://github.com/Mark-Mulligan/hyrule-help)
+1. Fork the code from the [gihtub repop](https://github.com/Mark-Mulligan/hyrule-help)

+2. Clone down the code to your local machine

-2. Install all the dependencies
+3. Install all the dependencies

 ```
 npm install